Data from June 2017

-In 2015, the proportion of employees aged 20–64 in the EU-28 with a contract of limited duration (fixed-term employment) was 11.1 %.
-More than one in five employees in Poland (21.9 %) and Spain (20.7 %) had a temporary contract— see Figure 5.
-Among the remaining EU-28 Member States, the share of employees working on a contract of limited duration ranged from 18.3 % in Portugal down to 1.8 % in Lithuania and 1.0 % in Romania.
-The considerable range in the propensity to use limited duration contracts between EU Member States may, at least to some degree, reflect national practices, the supply and demand of labour, employer assessments regarding potential growth/contraction, and the ease with which employers can hire or fire.
+In 2016, the proportion of employees aged 15-74 in the EU-28 with a contract of limited duration (fixed-term employment) was 14.2 %.
+More than one in five employees in Poland (27.5 %), Spain (26.3 %), Croatia, Portugal (both at 22.3 %) and the Netherlands (20.8 %) had a temporary contract (see Figure 7).
+Among the remaining EU-28 Member States, the share of employees working on a contract of limited duration ranged from 71.0 % in Slovenia down to 1.4 % in Romania.
+In addition to differences between countries, a pattern for differences between occupations exist.
+For most of the countries the managers are the least likely to have limited duration contracts, and the lower status employees are the most likely to have it.
+However, the levels differ markedly: 44.1 % of the lower status employees in Poland are in this situation whereas the corresponding number for Romania is only 3.2 %.
+The considerable range in the propensity to use limited duration contracts between EU Member States may, at least to some degree, reflect national practices, the supply and demand of labour, employer assessments regarding potential growth/contraction and the ease with which employers can hire and fire.

 The economically active population (labour force) comprises employed and unemployed persons.
 The EU LFS defines persons in employment as those aged 15 and over, who, during the reference week, performed some work, even for just one hour per week, for pay, profit or family gain.
 The labour force also includes people who were not at work but had a job or business from which they were temporarily absent, for example, because of illness, holidays, industrial disputes, education or training.